 Continuation of MUS 2334, including expanded chords, sixth chords, borrowed chords and melodic development.
-Prerequisite: MUS 2334.
+Prerequisite: Successful completion of MUS 2334 Music Theory I.

 MUS 2340 History of Jazz 3,0

 A survey of jazz history from its origins to present day.